 Add half the bread slices and cook until the first side is lightly browned.

 Turn over and cook until the other side is browned.

 Repeat with remaining bread slices.

-Once all the bread slices are browned, place them on a cookie sheet and place in the oven for 10 minutes.
+Once all the bread slices are browned, place them on a cookie sheet and place in the oven for 7-10 minutes at 350 degrees Fahrenheit.
 The goal is to get these slightly crisp.
 This is what makes this recipe so good!